History Of Microbiology: From The Origins Of Life To The Fathers Of Microbiology

 Gather my fellow microbes, and get comfortable, for this tale we are about to tell is not short, but one you should know.
-This is the foundation, the overview of the History of Humans And Hosts.
+This is the foundation, the origins of life, the overview of the History of Microbiology straight through to the fathers of microbiology.
 By the end, you will by no means know the entire story, but will at least have a rudimentary understanding of our shared history.
-May it shed light on the importance of diversity and the paths of our futures and become the foundation of your studies here at the Society of Symbionts.
+May it shed light on the importance of diversity, the origins of life, and the paths of our futures and become the foundation of your studies here at the Society of Symbionts.
 Now let’s begin!

-The History Of Microbes Starts Long Before The History Of Man
+The History Of Microbiology Starts Long Before The History Of Man

 Although many of us still survive and thrive in oxygen-free environments, the diversity we see all comes from the work of these ancestors, specifically from the oxygen they produced.
 For the next few billion years, these cyanobacteria would slowly make oxygen as a byproduct of their chemical consumption.
 Because they were not used to the oxygen, eventually the concentration would rise to the point where it killed most of them.
 With no one creating the oxygen, it would dissipate and concentrations would once more dwindle to the point where the cyanobacteria began to proliferate once more, start consuming chemicals again, creating oxygen again and the vicious cycle would continue.
 This was a cyclical event of death, a drop in oxygen, rebirth, and an increase in oxygen.
 These events can be seen in the banded-iron formations found in rocks from before the Great Oxidation Event.
 For a very long time, these microbes were the sole residents of the land.